spearal/spearal-jpa2/README.md

 encoder.writeAny(entity);
 ````

-All unitialized properties in `entity` will be skipped.
+All uninitialized properties in `entity` will be skipped.